-- (a) Applied Mathematics I-a hands-on laboratory course defined by QCC objectives that utilizes the content of units A, B, C, and l-15, the related materials, and the methodologies developed by the Center for Occupational Research and Development (CORD). - (b) Applied Mathematics II a hands-on laboratory course defined by QCC objectives that utilizes the content of units 16-33, the related materials, and the methodologies developed by the Center for Research and Development (CORD). - (c) Carnegie unit one unit of credit awarded for a minimum of 150 clock hours of instruction. - (d) Carnegie unit, summer school one unit of credit awarded for a minimum of 120 clock hours of instruction. - (e) Core course (c) for Carnegie unit credit a course that may be selected to count as one of the 17 core Carnegie unit requirements for the High School Diploma (HSD); also, one of the 17 Carnegie unit requirements for the College Preparatory Endorsement (CPE) Seal or one of the 19 for the Vocational Endorsement (VE) Seal. - (f) Early admissions a program in which a high school student enrolls as a full-time postsecondary student and pursues a postsecondary degree in lieu of a high school diploma. - (g) Elective course (e) a course that a student may select beyond the core requirements to fulfill the 21 Carnegie unit requirements for graduation. - (h) Joint enrollment an arrangement between a local board of education and a regionally accredited postsecondary public or private institution wherein a student enrolls in postsecondary classes and earns Carnegie units of credit that count toward high school graduation requirements and hours for postsecondary credit.
+- (a) Applied Mathematics I-a hands-on laboratory course defined by QCC objectives that utilizes the content of units A, B, C, and 1-15, the related materials, and the methodologies developed by the Center for Occupational Research and Development (CORD). - (b) Applied Mathematics II a hands-on laboratory course defined by QCC objectives that utilizes the content of units 16-33, the related materials, and the methodologies developed by the Center for Occupational Research and Development (CORD). - (c) Carnegie unit one unit of credit awarded for a minimum of 150 clock hours of instruction. - (d) Carnegie unit, summer school one unit of credit awarded for a minimum of 120 clock hours of instruction. - (e) College Preparatory (CP) Program a program of study requiring 21 Carnegie units as specified by the Georgia Board of Education.
+Completion of this program is signified by a College Preparatory Diploma. - (f) Center for Occupational Research and Development (CORD) a consortium of states, including Georgia, formed to develop educational materials in science and mathematics. - (g) Core course (c) for Carnegie unit credit a course that may be selected to count as one of the 17 core Carnegie unit requirements for the College Preparatory (CP) Diploma or one of the 19 for the Vocational (V) Diploma. - (h) Early admissions a program in which a high school student enrolls as a full-time postsecondary student and pursues a postsecondary degree in lieu of a high school diploma.

-- (i) Postsecondary Options a joint enrollment program between public schools and public postsecondary institutions wherein a student enrolls in postsecondary classes and earns Carnegie units of credit that count toward high school graduation requirements and postsecondary credit hours. - (j) Programs of study The courses needed to complete the requirements for a High School Diploma (HSD), the Vocational Endorsement (VE) and/or the College Preparatory Endorsement (CPE). - (k) Required course (r) a specific course that each student in a program of study shall pass to graduate from high school. - (1) Seal of endorsement a seal/stamp issued by the Georgia Department of Education and affixed to High School Diplomas by local school system staff for students who have satisfied requirements for the College Preparatory and/or the Vocational Endorsements. - 1.
-High School Diploma (HSD) Program a program of study requiring 21 Carnegie units as specified by the Georgia Board of Education. - 2.
-College Preparatory Endorsement (CPE) Program a program of study requiring 21 Carnegie units as specified by the Georgia Board of Education.
-Completion of this program is signified by a seal of endorsement on the diploma. - 3.
-Vocational Endorsement (VE) Program a program of study requiring 21 Carnegie units as specified by the Georgia Board of Education.
-Completion of this program is signified by a seal of endorsement on the diploma. - (k) Secondary School Credentials documents awarded to students at the completion of the high school experience. - 1.
-The High School Diploma Credential the document awarded to students certifying that they have satisfied attendance requirements, Carnegie unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment).
-When a student has satisfied the educational requirements for the Vocational and/or College Preparatory Endorsements, seals shall be affixed to the diploma and/or transcript.

-- 2. The High School Performance Certificate the document awarded to pupils who do not complete all of the criteria for a diploma but who meet all requirements for attendance and Carnegie units. - 3.
+- (i) Elective course (e) a course that a student may select beyond the core requirements to fulfill the 21 Carnegie unit requirements for graduation. - (j) Joint enrollment an arrangement between a local board of education and a regionally accredited postsecondary public or private institution wherein a student enrolls in postsecondary classes and earns Carnegie units of credit that count toward high school graduation requirements and hours for postsecondary credit. - (k) Postsecondary Options a joint enrollment program between public schools and public postsecondary institutions wherein a student enrolls in postsecondary classes and earns Carnegie units of credit that count toward high school graduation requirements and postsecondary credit hours. - (1) Programs of study The courses needed to complete the requirements for the Vocational (V) and/or the College Preparatory (CP) Diplomas. - (m) Required course (r) a specific course that each student in a program of study shall pass to graduate from high school. - (n) Secondary School Credentials documents awarded to students at the completion of the high school experience. - 1.
+The College Preparatory or Vocational/Technical High School Diploma Credential the document awarded to students certifying that they have satisfied attendance requirements, Carnegie unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment).
+When a student has satisfied the educational requirements for the Vocational/Technical and/or College Preparatory Program(s), the appropriate diploma(s) will be issued. - 2.
+The High School Performance Certificate the document awarded to pupils who do not complete all of the criteria for a diploma but who meet all requirements for attendance and Carnegie units. - 3.
 The Special Education Diploma the document awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment) or who have not completed all of the requirements for a high school diploma but who have nevertheless completed their Individualized Education Programs (IEP).

+(o) Vocational (V) Program - a program of study requiring 21 Carnegie units as specified by the Georgia Board of Education.
+Completion of this program is signified by a Vocational Diploma.

-(3) REQUIREMENTS.
+(3) REOUIREMENTS.